San7o/Brenta-Engine/docs/GUIDE.md

 ### System

-A System is a function that gets called at each Tick in the reder loop.
+A System is a function that gets called at each Tick.
 It contains all the logic of the World.
 You will interact with the Entities, Components and Resources via queries.
 You can specify an entity to query by adding components to `system<...>`, the World will provide you with an `std::vector<entity_t>` of the entities that have all the components you specified.

 Here is an example: